Foot Health Care Courses

 - Bunions and toe deformities.
 Hammertoe.
 Causes.
 Toe straightening.
 Braces, splints.
 Footwear.
 Surgery.

 - Corns & Calluses.
 Cushions and ointments.
 Callus debridement.
 Removal of hard skin.
+Using a rotary drill with burr.
 Redistribute pressure with padding or strapping.
 Corrective appliances in the shoe.

 - Chilblains.
 Circulation.
 Recommended lotions.